-The Company operates a number of single or joint-service line arrangements where repeat services meet the definition of a series of distinct services that are substantially the same (e.g. the provision of cleaning, security, catering, waste, and landscaping services).
+The Company operates a number of single or joint-service line arrangements where repeat services meet the definition of a series of distinct services that are substantially the same.
 They have the same pattern of transfer of value to the customer as the series constitutes core services provided in distinct time increments (e.g. monthly or quarterly).
 The Company therefore treats the series of such services as one performance obligation.